-First, organizing events in which only a few employees would partake is neither practical nor cost-effective.
-Accordingly, it is necessary to stipulate a minimum number of employees that must subscribe to each wellness event.
-On the other hand, it is desirable to promote all events, encouraging the employees to attend them in greater numbers.
-For this initiative to be effective, instructions (as a set of rules full of twists and turns) regarding the rewards regulations should be fair and concise.
-Usually, in such situations, someone (in this case a manager) must be in charge of the club formation and reward allocation.
-As the CEO is responsible for financing the wellness events, he/she should retain control of all processes.
-Thus, the CEO proposes to write down the First Club Regulation: The CEO rewards one Bank Note to an employee participating in at least k different events (where k is determined by the CEO).
+Fist, organizing activities that only a few employees would partake in is neither practical nor cost-effective.
+Thus, it is necessary to stipulate a minimum number of employees that must subscribe to each health activity.
+On the other hand, it is desirable to promote all activities, encouraging the employees to attend them in greater numbers.
+For this initiative to be effective, instructions (as a rule full of twists and turns) regarding the rewards regulations should be fair and concise.
+Usually, in such situations, someone (a moderator) must be in charge of the club formation and reward allocation.
+However, as the manager is responsible for financing health activities, he/she should retain control of all processes.
+Thus, the manager proposes to write down the First Club Regulation: The manager rewards one Bank Note to an employee participating in at least k different activities (where k is determined by the manager).

-Determining the most optimal value of the parameter k is not a straightforward task, as it is not strictly driven by employees' preferences for participation in specific events.
-In fact, this task is in the manager's jurisdiction, while also being dependent on the employees' decisions, as they act as the club members.
-The goal is to prohibit some club members from dropping out from the wellness events preferred by other members and joining other events, thus requiring too many different events to be organized.
-This issue can be avoided by the inclusion of the Second Club Regulation: If a member of the club being organized expresses an intention to participate in fewer than k events in favor of receiving a reward, none of the members of the future club is rewarded.
-By instituting this regulation, the goal is to eliminate events that would not have a sufficient number of participants.
-This objective is reflected in the Third Club Regulation: manager's reward basket will be equal to the lowest number of actual participants per event.
-Accordingly, the manager might decide to exclude an event with the lowest number of participants and distributing them to other clubs to increase the reward value.
-However, the third reward regulation does not address the situation in which a club member declines to attend an event, allowing an individual outside the club to participate instead.
-In such a case, the club "events list" may become shorter than that presented in Table 1, and would determine the reward size.
+Determining the most optimal value of the parameter \mathbf{k} is not a straightforward task, as it is not strictly driven by employees' preferences regarding specific activities to participate in.
+In fact, this task is in the moderator's jurisdiction, while also being dependent on the employees' decisions, as they act as the club members.
+The goal is to prohibit some club members to "spring over" health activities preferred by other members of the club by worsening, in the manager's view, the situation, thus requiring too many different activities to be organized.
+This issue can be avoided by the inclusion of the Second Club Regulation: If a certain employee in favor of receiving rewards participated in fewer than k activities, no one will be rewarded.
+By instituting this regulation, the manager aims to encourage the moderator to eliminate activities that would not have sufficient number of participants.
+Thus, the Third Club Regulation: moderator's reward basket will be equal to the lowest number of participants per activity in the list of activities among all actually participating club members.
+Indeed, to earn more rewards, the moderator might decide to organize a new club by excluding an activity with the lowest number of participants from the list of activities some of the members chose to attend as a part of the already organized club.
+This would effectively result in the lowest number of participants in the new and shorter list being higher than that in the previous list.
+It should also be noted that the reward regulation does not address the situation in which a club member declines an activity, allowing an individual outside the club to participate instead.
+In such a case, the club "activities list" may become shorter than that presented in Table 1, and would determine the size of the moderator's reward.